gorenje/millieons.org/w/drunken_people.md

 It is over and I am not sorry about it.
 I am glad, very glad that I *have* to recognise the destructive nature that underlies you, your character and your being.

-I am sorry that you only see self-pity and have not the strength to accept those failings that make my life a misery.
+I am sorry that you only feel self-pity and have not the strength to accept those failings that make my life a misery.
 We have spoken, you have acknowledged my pain.
 Yet you persist in pouring salt into a wound that was healing.

 I cannot,
 I will not,